rubendsa/MIST-Bullet/README.md

-# MIST-Bullet
+# MIST_Bullet
-MIST-UAV modeled in the pyBullet environment
+Simulation of the MIST UAV using pyBullet physics